 Participant in the optimized position.

-Participant performing the pivot.
+Participant performing the pivot during capture of dual fluoroscopy.

-Talent at the fluorescence microscopy station, monitor visible in frame.
+Talent at the fluoroscopy station, monitor visible in frame.

 SCREEN: Saving images where the femur and pelvis are visible in both fluoroscopy camera views centered about the end range of motion.
 TEXT: Approximately 200–400 frames

+For all walking trials [1], inform the participant before starting the treadmill belt [2].
+Ramp the treadmill's speed up to the appropriate walking speed [3] and let the participant's gait normalize before collecting images [4].

+WIDE: Establishing shot of participant standing on the treadmill.

+Talent informing the participant, then starting the treadmill.

+Talent ramping up the speed of the treadmill.

+Participant's gait normalizing.

+For the inclined walking activity, have the participant step off the treadmill [1].
+Unlock the treadmill [2], set the incline to 5 degrees [3], and relock the treadmill [4] before having the participant step back onto the treadmill to perform the activity [5].

+Participant stepping off the treadmill.

+Talent unlocking the treadmill.

+Talent setting the incline to 5°.

+Talent relocking the treadmill.

+Participant stepping back on the treadmill.

 For the abduction-adduction activity, have the participant stand in the field of view of the fluoroscopes [1] and raise the leg of interest approximately 45 degrees up and out to the side without moving the torso [2].